Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

 The methods `nextHexString` and `nextSecureHexString` can be used to generate random strings of hexadecimal characters.
 Both of these methods produce sequences of strings with good dispersion properties.
-The difference between the two methods is that the second is cryptographically secure.
-Specifically, the implementation of `nextHexString(n)` in `RandomDataGenerator` uses the following simple algorithm to generate a string of `n` hex digits:
+The difference between the two methods is that the second can be cryptographically secure (depending on the quality of the secure algorithm provider).
+The implementation of `nextHexString(n)` in `RandomDataGenerator` uses the following simple algorithm to generate a string of `n` hex digits: